bluething/cleancode/README.md

 # cleancode
-A summary of the Clean Code book
+A notes from the Clean Code book